 Jakin loves dedicating time to help others and in his free time, enjoys watching and playing sports.
 When back at home in Charlotte, he often works helping children with special needs, specifically Autism.

 Kennedy Freeman (she/her)

-Kennedy graduated from The University of North Carolina at Chapel hill in May 2020, with a Bachelor’s in Political Science and a minor in Education.
-She interned in our gardens for the summer of 2019 and absolutely fell in love with Hospitality House.
+Kennedy graduated from The University of North Carolina at Chapel Hill in May 2020, with a Bachelor of Arts in Political Science degree with a minor in Education.
+In the Summer of 2019 she was an intern in our gardens and absolutely fell in love with Hospitality House.
 In fact, Hospitality House was the main reason why she moved to Boone following her graduation!
-In January 2021, Kennedy was promoted from Shelter Associate to her current position.
+In January 2021, Kennedy was promoted from Shelter Associate to her current position as Data and Intake Specialist.
 Kennedy also works as a nanny, but in her free time she loves dancing, hiking, encouraging people, soaking up the sun, and going for long drives on the parkway -- really anything that involves admiring nature’s beauty.

 Lauren Anderson (she/her)

 Lauren is a 2021 graduate from Appalachian State University with a Bachelor of Arts in Communication Sciences and Disorders and a minor in Nonprofit Organizations.
 Lauren plans to take a gap year (or two!) before pursuing further education for her degree.
 She is very passionate about travel, music, working with people, finding new sunset spots and spreading joy.
 After being a volunteer and student intern, she is so excited for the opportunity to be a Shelter Associate at the Hospitality House and be part of an organization that brings so much light to the community!